Living a Purposeful life

 Even though, as a child, my mother constantly told me I was too dumb to turn a doorknob and would never amount to anything, I still couldn’t blame her, or anybody else, for not having a purpose for my own life.
 You can’t even ask God to help you if you don’t know what it is you want.
 With eight years of prison in front of me, I found my first purpose.
 Never return to prison.
-I wasn’t talking about becoming a smarter criminal, I was talking about becoming a smarter person.
-I needed to wake up from this forty-eight-year-old coma I’d been in.
-Follow along, there is a valuable lesson to be learned here.
+I’m not talking about becoming a smarter criminal, I’m talking about becoming a smarter person.

 Today, I no longer measure my future by my past, as I had so often done.
 I put those degrading years of behavior towards me by my mother out of my mind.
 And, with good reason.
 While teaching myself how to type I discover I have dyslexia.
 Once I figure out how to work around my disability, things become a lot easier to learn.
 A whole lot easier!
 My mother was wrong.
 I’m not so dumb after all.
 There is no longer any place in my life for negative thoughts.
 My mothers, mine, or anybody else’s.
 My purpose of never returning to prison turned out to be a miracle in disguise.
 There is a miracle waiting for you as well…

 Still don’t know what you want to be: